-This course promotes an understanding and appreciation of cultural diversity.
-Sociological and anthropological perspectives will be implemented to examine sociocultural diversity and multiculturalism, the challenges and opportunities they present, and their importance in our dynamic contemporary world.
-The course also emphasizes processes such as workplace diversity and long-term trends in multiculturalism, which are transforming our everyday experience.
+This course aims to promote understanding and appreciation of cultural diversity.
+Sociological and anthropological perspectives will be used to examine sociocultural diversity, the challenges and opportunities it presents, and its importance in our dynamic contemporary world.
+The course also emphasizes processes such as workplace diversity and long-term trends in cultural pluralism, which are transforming our everyday experiences and identities.